 StartUp Kansas provides gap financing to help entrepreneurs start or grow a business in Kansas.
-The loan program matches other public sources of capital and can provide up to $45,000 per project.
+The loan program matches up to 150% of other public sources of capital and/or funds from a financial institution such as a bank.
+Up to $45,000 can be provided per project.
 Funds are flexible and can be used for a variety of business purposes, including equipment, inventory, and working capital.
-Entrepreneurs work with a NetWork Kansas resources partner to apply for funds.
+Entrepreneurs work with a NetWork Kansas resource partner to apply for funds.

-StartUp Kansas was launched in August of 2006 to provide funding for startups and expansions of existing businesses in rural and distressed Kansas communities in the form of matching loans.
+StartUp Kansas was launched in August of 2006 to provide funding for startups and expansions of existing businesses in rural (population less than 50,000) and distressed Kansas communities in the form of matching loans.
 Competitive rounds are held monthly and include the following key elements:

-• Applications are submitted by NetWork Kansas partners on behalf of the entrepreneur.
-NetWork Kansas partners administer the loan and provide a minimum of 40% matching funds.
+- Applications are submitted by NetWork Kansas partners on behalf of the entrepreneur, and the NetWork Kansas partners administer the loan.

 These elements ensure the StartUp Kansas program provides risk capital to entrepreneurs and existing businesses which, if successful, will provide economic and community benefits to rural and distressed urban communities.

-Until recently, StartUp Kansas funds were only available to businesses in rural areas (less than 50K pop) and distressed areas of an urban city.
-This criteria has been recently expanded to include businesses located in an urban area that benefit a disadvantaged and/or underserved population, demonstrated in any of the following ways:
+Until recently, StartUp Kansas funds were only available to businesses in rural areas and distressed areas of an urban city.
+This criteria has been recently expanded to include businesses located in an urban area that benefit an underserved population, demonstrated in any of the following ways:

 - Location: The business is located in an urban area with significant levels of distress by income (i.e. Shawnee County, Wyandotte County).
 Distressed is defined by the US Census Bureau as an area where 20% or more of the population is living below the poverty level.